6. Process data

 4. Processing will only include data which is not tagged.

-5. With the option Average and fit selection you can average the selected records into one record useful in, for example, point measurements.
-Quickly accessible by pressing Ctrl+F.
+5. With the option Spectral analysis | Average and fit selection you can average the selected raw data records into one record.
+This can be useful in, for example, point measurements.
+It is quickly accessible by pressing Ctrl+F. This averaged record is then added to the "Scrapbook" tab of the data.

 6.2 Export results

 The raw and processed data table and spectrum (energy stabilized and raw) can be exported as a Comma Seperated File CSV.
-After this the file can be opened in for example a GIS tool for further processing.
+After this, the file can be opened in for example a GIS tool for further processing.

 Export data

-1. To export data click on File | Export results
+1. To export data click on File | Export with template

 2. A new window pops up, where you can select which data you want to export.